 The stylistic vision is pure Pinot Noir fruit with a soft, juicy mouthfeel, balanced oak and soft, sweet, ripe tannins.
 The methodology includes attention to detail from vineyard to bottle.
-Picked at peak ripeness, the fruit was gently destemmed, with approximately 70% of the berries remaining intact for intraberry fermentation, which adds lively fruit-forward characteristics.
-Prior to fermentation, the must underwent a five day pre-fermentation cold soak providing improved complexity, color and mouthfeel.
-On the fifth day, the must was inoculated with commercial yeast.
-After 8-12 days of fermentation in small fermenters, punched down by hand, the must was pressed out and allowed to settle in the tank overnight.
-The new wine was barreled with light, fluffy lees where it underwent malolactic fermentation.
+Picked at peak ripeness, the fruit was gently destemmed, with approximately 70% of the berries remaining intact for intra-berry fermentation, adding lively fruit forward characteristics.
+Prior to fermentation, the must underwent a five day prefermentation cold soak providing improved complexity, color and mouthfeel.
+On the fifth day, the must was inoculated with indigenous yeast.
+After 8-12 days of fermentation in small fermenters, punched down by hand, the must was pressed out with about 1% residual sugar and allowed to settle in the tank overnight.
+The new wine was barreled with light, fluffy lees where it finished primary fermentation and underwent malolactic fermentation.